 - Orthodox Metropolitan Cathedral in Fira

-- Profitis Ilias Monastery with its huge steeple
+- Profitis Ilias Monastery with its unusual, much photographed steeple

 - Agios Nikolaos Monastery near Imergovigli which is still a convent